About the figures in your 2025 statement

 Why are my statutory money purchase illustration (SMPI) figures different to my pension statement figures?

-If you had a DC account balance at 31 March 2023, by law we must provide you with an SMPI as well as your pension statement.
-You can find your SMPI on page 5 of your pension statement.
+If you had a DC account balance at 31 March 2025, by law we must provide you with an SMPI as well as your pension statement.
+You can find your SMPI on page 5 of your deferred pension statement.

 Our specialist advisers have calculated the figures on page 3 of your pension statement with the aim of giving you a more realistic idea of how much pension you could receive.
-They use different, more up-to-date assumptions than the industry-standard assumptions we use to calculate your SMPI.
+They use different, more up-to-date assumptions than the industry-standard assumptions the government requires us to use to calculate your SMPI.

 Assumptions